marshallmick007/newsman/README.md

 ## Changelog

+0.5.6 - Limit body link parsing to 75

 0.5.5 - Support `:open_timeout` and `:read_timeout` for feed hunter

 0.5.3 - Support an options hash to `FeedHunter#find_feeds`.
 Additional